Korto Logo Header

 For example, KORTO.io requires minimal employee training, as it operates seamlessly within their familiar environment.
 With just a single click on the KORTO icon, records are securely stored—making compliance effortless and intuitive.

 Encourage feedback from employees during this process.
-Their insights can help refine workflows, spot usability issues, and improve system performance.
-Continuous learning opportunities, such as refresher courses and online modules, should be made available post-launch.
+Their insights can help refine workflows, identify usability issues, improve naming conventions, and increase overall system performance.
+Continuous learning opportunities, such as refresher courses and online modules, should be made available after launch.

 Test the System

 During testing, gather both quantitative and qualitative feedback.
-Monitor user interactions, response times, error logs, and system uptime.
+Monitor user interactions, response times, error logs, system uptime, record retrieval success rates, and categorization accuracy.
 Conduct interviews and surveys to assess user satisfaction, clarity of processes, and any roadblocks.

-Use the test phase to fine-tune classification schemes, update training materials, and optimize technical configurations.
-A successful test builds confidence among stakeholders and smoothens the path toward full deployment.
+Use the test phase to fine-tune classification schemes, update training materials, adjust permissions, improve workflows, and optimize technical configurations.
+A successful pilot builds confidence among stakeholders and creates a smoother path toward full deployment.

 Launch the System